rbisdorff/Digraph3/docSphinx/pearls.rst

 ..
 [23] To prove the *Condorcet consistency* property of the *Bachet* ranking rule, it is sufficient to notice that the contributions of a transitive triplet *'ai' > 'aj' > 'ak'* to the corresponding *Bachet* ranking scores will respect the actual ordering of the triplet with all positional permutations of [..., ai, ..., aj, ...,ak, ...] in a relation table.

 ..
-[24] The weak *Bachet* ranking digraph represents in fact the directed version of a **comparability** graph, .e. a *Berge* graph (see the tutorial  :ref:`about Berge graphs <Permutation-Tutorial-label>`).
-We have this way found an effective algorithm for computing an optimal *comparability* graph that is closest, in the ordinal *Kendall* correlation distance sense, to a given bipolar-valued outranking digraph.
+[24] The weak *Bachet* ranking digraph represents in fact the directed version of a **comparability** graph, .e. a *Berge* or **perfect** graph (see the tutorial  :ref:`about Berge graphs <Permutation-Tutorial-label>`).
+We have this way found an effective algorithm for computing an optimal *comparability* graph, i.e. a *transitively oriented* digraph which is closest, in the ordinal *Kendall* correlation distance sense, to a given bipolar-valued outranking digraph.

 .. raw:: latex